-The City of Bellevue's parks and recreation system is iconic to the character of this area.
+The City of Bellevue's parks and recreation system is iconic within the region.
 As a "city in a park," this system boasts regional and national accolades for its excellence in parks, services, and well-maintained amenities.
 Bellevue's comprehensive and diverse services and offerings provide lasting value to residents and visitors alike.
 The City and its residents reap a myriad of individual and collective returns on these investments.

-Please join us in celebrating Parks & Recreation Month by attending a special event, taking a walk on a trail, visiting a neighborhood park, canoeing the Mercer Slough, participating in a recreation program, or simply taking a walk with nature.
+Please join us in celebrating Parks & Recreation Month by attending a special event, going on a hike on a trail, visiting a neighborhood park, canoeing the Mercer Slough, participating in a recreation program, or simply taking a walk with nature.